grandolphthegrey/syncthing-selective-sync/README.md

 ## LaunchAgent

-To get this script to automatically use the `syncthing_events.plist` file as a template.
+To get this script to automatically use the `launch_agent_example.plist` file as a template.
 This launch agent file will specify the Python script to run every minute and when changes are detected in any of the monitored folders (specified in the **Folder ID** section above) the script will re-generate the txt files of the direcotry structure and contents.

 ## Example